MJSchut/PyRoPy/Python27/README.txt

         compiler, some experience has shown that the compiler's optimiser produces a completely broken version of python (see http://bugs.python.org/814976).
 To work around this,
-        edit the Makefile and remove -O from the OPT line.
+        edit the Makefile and remove_creature -O from the OPT line.

         To build a 64-bit executable on an Itanium 2 system using HP's compiler, use these environment variables: